2025 LEGISLATIVE REPORT

 Executive Director

 "We will continue to work to embody and grow our understanding of intersectionality as praxis; we wholeheartedly believe that it is a Black trans feminist framework that will ensure our civil rights and progressive values continue to thrive in Washington and across the nation.
-When we get it right for Black trans women, we get it right for the entire Black, LGBTQ+, POC, and Femme community.
-I am very proud of our 2025 Legislative agenda and its unapologetic grounding in Black trans feminist praxis.
-We invite you to work closely with us as we grow, ensuring that Washington State remains a leader in progressive, pro-Black, LGBTQ+ advocacy in Washington State and how you can support our work."
+When we get it right for Black trans women, we get it right for the entire Black, LGBTQ+, POC, and Femme community."

 Policy Director